 Without a good night’s rest, you can struggle to be productive at school, work, and in your social life.
-That’s why the experienced team at RISUS Orthodontics provides comprehensive treatment for sleep apnea at the offices in Glenview, Northbrook, and Skokie, Illinois.
+That’s why the experienced team at RISUS Orthodontics provides comprehensive treatment for sleep apnea at the offices in Glenview, and Northbrook, Illinois.
 Lifestyle modifications and oral appliances worn at night can effectively treat sleep apnea and help restore your overall health.
 To find out more, call the office, or schedule an appointment online today.

 Sleep apnea is a serious health condition in which your airways continuously close while you sleep.
 The result is your brain wakes you up repeatedly throughout the night, even dozens of times per hour.
 Sleep apnea sufferers aren’t able to get the rest they need to be their best at work, school, or in their social lives.